-- The FWS regulations authorize a school to pay a federal share of FWS wages to a student in excess of the current 75% limit but not exceeding 90% under the following specific conditions: - The student is employed at a private nonprofit organization or a federal, state, or local public agency.
-(Employment at the school itself is not eligible.) - The school does not own, operate, or control the agency.
-To satisfy this requirement, your school must keep a statement in the school's file, signed by both the agency and the school, stating that they have no such relationship. - The school selects the agency on an individual, case-by-case basis.
-This requirement is satisfied when the school selects the agency through its normal process of selecting potential employers. - The agency must be unable to pay the regular nonfederal share.
-To satisfy this requirement, the school must keep in its file a signed letter from an official of the agency stating that the agency cannot afford to pay the regular nonfederal share. - The 90% nonfederal share level is limited to no more than 10% of the students paid under the FWS Program.
+- The agency must be unable to pay the regular nonfederal share.
+To satisfy this requirement, the school must keep in its file a signed letter from an official of the agency stating that the agency cannot afford to pay the regular nonfederal share. - The 90% federal share is limited to no more than 10% of the students paid under the FWS Program.
 For purposes of this calculation, the school must use the total number of FWS students paid during the current award year.
-The 10% limit on the number of students paid at the 90% nonfederal share level does not include students whose FWS wages have been exempted from the full nonfederal share requirement due to being employed as a reading tutor, mathematics tutor, or performing family literacy activities.
+The 10% limit on the number of students paid with the 90% federal share does not include students whose FWS wages have been exempted from the full nonfederal share requirement due to being employed as a reading tutor, mathematics tutor, or performing family literacy activities.